Henry James: Early years, 1843–1883

 In England, he met the leading figures of politics and culture.
 He continued to be a prolific writer, producing The American (1877), The Europeans (1878), a revision of Watch and Ward (1878), French Poets and Novelists (1878), Hawthorne (1879), and several shorter works of fiction.
 In 1878, Daisy Miller established his fame on both sides of the Atlantic.
 It drew notice perhaps mostly because it depicted a woman whose behaviour is outside the social norms of Europe.
 He also began his first masterpiece, The Portrait of a Lady, which appeared in 1881.

 In 1877, he first visited Wenlock Abbey in Shropshire, home of his friend Charles Milnes Gaskell, whom he had met through Henry Adams.
 He was much inspired by the darkly romantic abbey and the surrounding countryside, which feature in his essay "Abbeys and Castles".
 In particular, the gloomy monastic fishponds behind the abbey are said to have inspired the lake in The Turn of the Screw.

 While living in London, James continued to follow the careers of the French realists, Émile Zola in particular.
 Their stylistic methods influenced his own work in the years to come.
 Hawthorne's influence on him faded during this period, replaced by George Eliot and Ivan Turgenev.
 The period from 1878 to 1881 had the publication of The Europeans, Washington Square, Confidence and The Portrait of a Lady.

 The period from 1882 to 1883 was marked by several losses.
 His mother died in January 1882, while James was in Washington, D.C., on an extended visit to America.
 He returned to his parents' home in Cambridge, where he was together with all four of his siblings for the first time in 15 years.
 He returned to Europe in mid-1882, but was back in America by the end of the year following the death of his father.
-Emerson, an old family friend, died in 1882.
-His brother Wilkie and friend Turgenev both died in 1883.
+His brother Garth Wilkinson James and friend Turgenev both died in 1883.